Brush

 - Take the wide paved path that gently winds past a few homes and then goes up a moderate hill.
 You will see a playground ahead.

-- Continue on the path as it curves to the right, and you will see baseball fields beyond the fence.
-Look to your left and you will find the post on a tree.
+- To return to your vehicle, continue on the path as it curves to the right, and you will see baseball fields beyond the fence.

 - Walk onward as you complete this loop and turn left at the fork.
 You are now retracing your path, going down the hill.